The Chekhov Training

 The Meisner Foundation Training is a rigorous, step by step course that trains the actor to create convincing and compelling life in performance.
 Because truthful and expressive behavior is the foundation for remarkable acting in all media, the Meisner Foundation Training is invaluable to actors at all levels of experience, from beginners to experienced professionals.

-The course is precisely modeled after the highly-regarded two-year program devised and taught by Sanford Meisner for over fifty years.
+The course is exactly modeled after the highly-regarded two-year program devised and taught by Sanford Meisner for over fifty years.
 As such, the Meisner technique is a proven approach that works.
 Over the course of the year, actors work with partners on improvisational exercises of growing complexity.
 The training gradually leads to unscripted “scene-like” improvisations that incorporate sophisticated crafting of circumstances, emotional preparation and relationships.
 Work with text is undertaken just two or three times during the year, and then for the primary purpose of exercising the actor’s developing instincts and abilities.

 The Meisner Foundation Training prepares the actor to work professionally with a keen sense of truth and the instinct for genuine contact, committed action, and spontaneous expressive behavior.